ConnellHagen/chess-remake/README.md

 # chess-remake
 My first relatively massive project.

-An experiment in recreating the game of chess.
+An attempt to recreate the game of chess.

+An experiment in abstraction and conceptual thinking.